ni/custom-grpc-drivers/Docs/grpc_daqmx_labview_hld.md

 | **Get Instrument Type ID.vi**         | - `session factory in` (class object)                                                                                                                                                                    | - `session factory out` (class object) <br> - `instrument type id` (string)                                           | Set the `instrument type id` output to a string constant with the value `NIDAQmx`.                                                                                                                                            |
 | **Get Provided Interface and Service Class.vi** | - `session factory in` (class object)                                                                                                                                                                    | - `session factory out` (class object) <br> - `provided interface` (string) <br> - `service class` (string)           | Set the `provided interface` output to a string constant with the value `nidaqmx_grpc.NiDAQmx`. <br> Set the `service class` output to a string constant with the value `ni.measurementlink.v1.grpcdeviceserver`.               |
 | **Close MeasurementLink Session.vi**  | - `session factory in` (class object) <br> - `initialize and close session behavior` (enum) <br> - `session in` (refnum) <br> - `remote connection options` (cluster)                                    | -                                                                                                                     | Use the `Clear Task` and `Destroy Client` methods within this VI to close tasks on the server.                                                                                                                                |

+2. Below VIs are Driver specific wrappers in the session management library that are specific to the NI DAQmx driver, which will be exposed in the Measurement IO Palette to the user.

 | **VI Name**                | **Description**                                                                 |
 |----------------------------|---------------------------------------------------------------------------------|